aphiria/aphiria.com/infrastructure/kubernetes/README.md

 > **Note:** If you're running as the root user, run `minikube start --force` instead.

-In another console terminal, create a tunnel to be able to connect to Minikube with:
+In another console terminal, create a tunnel to be able to connect to Minikube:

 ```
 minikube tunnel